Xcash-Labs/xcashlabs-docs/docs/en/technical-specs.md

 ---
 title: XCash-Labs Technical Specification
 ---
-# XCash-Labs Technical Specs
+# XCash Klassic Technical Specs

 ## Live

-* XCash-Labs blockchain is live since 2026-01-10 (genesis)
+* XCash Klassic blockchain is live since 2026-01-10 (genesis)

 ## No premine, no instamine, no ICO, no token

-* XCash-Labs launched with no premine and no instamine
+* XCash Klassic launched with no premine and no instamine
 * No ICO / no presale / no airdrop
 * XCK (XCash Klassic) is the native cryptocurrency of the network - a true Layer 1 coin, not a token issued on another blockchain.